gastonlucca/Gaston-Portfolio/README.md

 # [Project 11: Digital Data Analytics Sales Products](https://github.com/gastonlucca/Gaston-Portfolio)

 ## Product 1: Greenberry

 What is?
-Greenberry+ is a Business Intelligence Tableau Dashboard that showcases Sales-related Data collected from Salesforce CRM  into advanced analytics.
+Greenberry+ is a Business Intelligence solution developed in a Tableau Dashboard that showcases Sales-related Data collected from Salesforce CRM  into advanced analytics.

 Objective: to empower the Sales teams to effortlessly convert Sales data into valuable insights, focusing on the Opportunity Pipeline analysis: a powerful support to adjust their commercial strategy, ensuring flexible responses to market dynamics.

+Solution:

+**Key KPIs: Sales volume, business pipeline, won/lost/ cancelled opportunities **Visuals: Regional/segment filters, waterfall analysis, drill-through by account and opportunity.
+**Integration: CRM (Opportunities) + client data, with governance and data quality standards.

 Key Features​​​​​​​
 - Monitor segments and Targeted Accounts performance.